Trump's Explanation For Removing Sudan From His Travel Ban Is Cringeworthy

 Twitter users were quick to criticize Trump’s confusing response ― rivaled best, perhaps, by his explanation of “what uranium is” earlier this year:

 The president has often touted his own eloquence.
 As he said on the campaign trail: “I’m very highly educated.
-I know words, I know the best words.”
+I know words, I have the best words.”

 Yet somehow, he leaves us speechless.